Lab 1

 Use the simulation to represent your displacement vector.

 (c) Suppose you and a friend are test-driving a new car.
 You drive out of the car dealership and go 12 miles East, and then 5 miles South.
-Then, your friend drives 15 miles West, and 10 miles North.
+Then, your friend drives 8 miles East, and 2 miles South.

 Name: